-Update: With the new 2017 editions of Form I-130 and Form I-129F, USCIS no longer requires Form G-325A.
-The biographic information questions that were a part of Form G-325A are now integrated with the petitions.
-At this time, Form G-325A continues to be a requirement in conjunction with Form I-485.
+Update: With the new 2017 editions of Form I-130, Form I-129F, and Form I-485, USCIS no longer requires Form G-325A.
+The biographic information questions that were a part of Form G-325A are now integrated with the petitions/applications.

 When filing Form I-130 for a spouse, both the U.S. petitioner and the foreign spouse must each prepare a separate Form G-325A.

 Filling Out Form G-325A

 For the most part, preparing Form G-325A, Biographic Information, is self-explanatory.
 However, it’s critical that you fill out the form with information is that accurate and honest.
 It also must be consistent with information that you’ve provided in other contact with USCIS.
 If telling the truth could be a problem, it’s always best to consult with an immigration attorney before filing a form with USCIS.

 Provide your full name.
 Do not use initials.
 You will also need to list any other names that you have used.
 Examples include a maiden name or a name used in a previous marriage.

 Your file number is your Alien Registration Number (A-Number).
 If you have one, an A-Number is an eight- or nine-digit number assigned to you by USCIS or the Department of Homeland Security.
 If you are a U.S. citizen by birth or have never had any contact with U.S. immigration, you most likely do not have an A-Number.

 Former Husbands or Wives